Sugar Talk Sugar Talk

 This blog has provided an insight into French cuisine, exploring how pure sugars and syrups are used in some of the nation’s celebrated sweet and savoury recipes.
 Though a range of pure sugar products are used in various French applications, it seems the use of caramelised sugars, syrups and methods is somewhat of a common feature of traditional French cuisine.

 Ragus has a wealth of experience supplying pure sugar products to the French market.
-To find out how our pure sugars and our industry-leading delivering capabilities can support the manufacture of your product, contact a member of our customer services team on +44 (0)1753 575353 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To find out how our pure sugars and our industry-leading delivering capabilities can support the manufacture of your product, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.